ArkhamElders/YARD/en-EN/005 - Character Advancement.md

 For example, to reach level 2 in Catlike Agility, a Wanderer must train under a master for two days and pay 2,000 silver coins.
 Advancing to level 3 will take another three days and cost an additional 3,000 silver.
 There is no way to jump directly from level 1 to level 3 or higher.

 In exceptional circumstances (usually dictated by the story), Fate may allow training to be cheaper or even free—perhaps as a reward for completing a quest.
 However, to avoid “buying stats,” training should only be possible up to level 5.
 Beyond that, Wanderers must learn on their own.

+## Sparks

+A Wanderer with at least 15 points in a given attribute may attempt to gain one of the corresponding Sparks—passive abilities that grant a permanent bonus in the game.
+Each additional attribute point unlocks another Spark (15 points—one Spark, 16 points—two, 17 points—three, and so on, up to a maximum of 20 points).

+However, simply having the required attribute value is not enough to gain a passive ability.
+Sparks are, in a sense, a reward granted by Fate for exceptional achievements and engagement.
+Sometimes this might be a series of critical successes, other times a creative solution to a difficult situation, or executing a long chain of attacks.

+**Example:**

+The party, deep in a cave, spots a large group of approaching goblins.
+Their numbers are overwhelming, and the Wanderers stand no chance in a direct fight.
+One of them, a shaman named Vayler, notices numerous stalactites hanging from the rocky ceiling.
+He decides to hurl an explosive fireball at them, hoping the falling rocks will neutralize at least some of the enemies.

+Vayler rolls for Arcana... the die shows 1—critical success.
+The goblins are crushed by the falling stalactites.
+A clever solution with a bit of luck deserves a reward.
+Vayler may choose which Intelligence Spark to unlock.